Amandeep-Singh07/Amandeep-Singh07/README.md

 **amandeep12062002/amandeep12062002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Welcome to My GitHub Repository! 👋
-Hi there! 🙌 I'm [Your Name], a passionate developer, problem-solver, and lifelong learner.
+Hi there! 🙌 I'm Amandeep, a passionate developer, problem-solver, and lifelong learner.
 This repository is a collection of my projects, code samples, and experiments.
 Here, you'll find a blend of practical solutions, creative ideas, and explorations in programming, designed to improve my skills and contribute to the developer community.

 🌟 What You Can Expect:
 🛠️ Hands-on projects and implementations.